Best Medicare Advantage Plans in 2025

 What Is a Medicare Advantage Plan?

-Medicare Advantage plans are an alternative way for you to receive Original Medicare benefits with some additional coverage.
-Instead of getting Medicare Part A and Part B from Original Medicare, you can purchase a Medicare Advantage plan from private companies that serve your area.
-Just as with Original Medicare, you must meet Medicare eligibility requirements to enroll and must enroll during a designated enrollment period.
+Medicare Advantage plans are an alternative way to receive Original Medicare benefits with some additional coverage.
+Instead of getting Medicare Part A and Part B from Original Medicare, seniors and other Medicare beneficiaries can purchase a Medicare Advantage plan from private companies that serve their area.
+Just as with Original Medicare, applicants must meet Medicare eligibility requirements to enroll and must enroll during a designated enrollment period.
+Read our Medicare enrollment guide to learn more.

 What Do Medicare Advantage Plans Include?

 Medicare Advantage plans include Medicare Part A and Part B benefits.
-They also throw in extra perks, which may include the following:
+They also throw in additional benefits, which may include:

 - Part D prescription drug coverage